ph4r05/booltest/README.md

 ## Common testing parameters

-We usually use Booltest with the following testing parameters:
+We usually use BoolTest with the following testing parameters:

 ```
 --top 128 --no-comb-and --only-top-comb --only-top-deg --no-term-map --topterm-heap --topterm-heap-k 256